What is Sexual dysfunction?

 Medication for other ailments might occasionally have negative effects that influence your sexual function.
 Changing your prescription may help, and men with erectile dysfunction may benefit from medications like Viagra, Cialis, Levitra, and Staxyn, which improve blood flow to the penis and can be taken after consultation with the doctor.

-How to Book Online Counselling Session?
+How to Book Online Counseling Session?

-We provide many sorts of therapy, including Sexual Dysfunction counselling, at The Buddy.
+We provide many sorts of therapy, including Sexual Dysfunction counseling, at The Buddy.
 We have skilled and experienced RCI Registered Therapists on staff.
 Please visit at www.thebuddy.co to make a reservation for the session.